The following talkgroups have recently been added to the Kenwood network:

 302: Canada (note: not linked to the Icom 302 talkgroup)

-If your Kenwood repeater is connected to the Florida NXCore server, contact me at email@example.com to request access to these groups.
+If your Kenwood repeater is connected to the Florida NXCore server, contact me at email@example.com to request access to all groups except 1800.
 State whether you want them as static or dynamic.

 On Friday, November 6, the ID/callsign database was updated on the Icom Last Heard page.
 The previous database dated back to early 2018, making it rather obsolete.
 You will see more callsigns/names appear now, as opposed to just ID numbers.